alexyepiz/Porfolio/IEE380_BlackScholes_vs_Market/README.md

-# IEE380 Project: Black-Scholes vs. Real Market Prices
+# Black-Scholes vs. Real Market Pricing

+*Project completed as part of IEE380: Statistical Methods for Engineering at Arizona State University.*

 This project analyzes how well the Black-Scholes option pricing model matches real call option prices for Target Corporation.